MattSheehanDev/resume.mattsheehan.me/README.md

 ```

 Visit [http://localhost:8000](http://localhost:8000) to see it in action.
+The build output is located in the `./build` directory.

 #### Updating resume.json changes
 You can test your changes by updating `resume.json` file.